RamiAwar/dataline/README.md

 It can auto-execute queries and limit the results, or simply return the generated SQL query for the user to do what they please with.

 Confession: I still don't know what's in this DVDRENTAL sample database OR how it's structured, which makes it all the more interesting to get results from natural language queries.
 Exploring a database with natural language questions is as smooth as it gets!

+## Why isn't this hosted somewhere?

+The whole point of such a tool is plugging into YOUR database to allow for NL queries!
+If I did host it somewhere, how could I plug it into your databases?
+Technically it's feasible with tunneling-black-magic, but would you even touch something like that and trust it with your precious data?
+Didn't think so.

 ### Here is an example without auto execution: